freebasic/fbc/FreeBASIC/readme.txt

   o Jeff Marshall (coder[at]execulink.com):
     - Improved and fixed the printer support in all platforms.
     - Added compiler tests and improved the document translator.
+    - Helped in adding the fblite dialect.
+    - Miscellaneous fixes and improvements.

   o Mark Junker (mjscod[at]gmx.de):
     - Added support for file systems like SCR, LPTx, COM, etc.
     - Added printer support.
     - Developer of the FB runtime-lib extended (libfbx).
-    - Added the automated runtime-lib and compiler tests.
+    - Added the automated runtime-lib and compiler tests (later replaced by CUnit unit testing).
     - Wrote the Windows installer scripts.
     - Many runtime library fixes and improvements.

+  o Matthew Fearnley
+    - Helped in adding the fblite dialect.
+    - Miscellaneous fixes and improvements.

   o Ruben Rodriguez (rubentbstk[at]gmail.com):
+    - Many compiler improvements and bug fixes.
     - Corrected the errors in English in readme.txt and migrating.txt, plus the messages in compiler/error.bas.
     - Added the __PATH__ intrinsic define, and made OFFSETOF() work inside inline asm blocks.

+  o Simon Nash
+    - Implemented the AndAlso/OrElse short-circuit operators.
+    - Many compiler improvements and bug fixes.

   Contributors: